Can bioimpedance (BIA) analysis interfere with my ICD?

 Pet shock collars for electric pet fences, including remote controls and bases with antennas, should be kept six inches away from your heart device.
 Buried wires should be at least 12 inches from your ICD.

-Category: Implantable DevicesCan I go lawn mower racing?
+Category: Implantable DevicesCan I use a lawn mower?

 E-readers have wireless transmitters to work on data networks, so we recommend keeping them 6 inches away from your ICD.
 So, no, you shouldn’t fall sleep with them snuggled up close.
 That’s getting a little too attached to your technology anyway.

-Category: Implantable DevicesIs it safe to use a mobile phone?
+Category: Electromagnetic interferenceIs it safe to use a mobile phone?

 Yes, you can use mobile phones.
 However, mobile phones may cause electrical interference with your heart device when the phone is turned on and held too close to your heart device.
 Also, some accessories for mobile phones contain magnets that may cause interference, such as earbuds or cases with magnetic clasps.
 Any effect is temporary, and simply moving the phone or accessory away will return the heart device to its previous state of operation.